laurelmclean/emojify-node-module/README.md

 # Emojified.js

 ## Description:
 The "Emojified.js" package allows you to express your emotions with emojis effortlessly.
-It takes a string as input and replaces certain keywords or phrases with corresponding emojis, adding a touch of fun and visual representation to your text.
+It takes a string as input and replaces certain keywords with corresponding emojis, adding a touch of fun and visual representation to your text.

 ## Installation:
 ```